wethod/learning-center-source/content/pipeline/index.md

 When you enable the related flag for a job order category, the user will be asked for a feedback each time a project in that category gets won or lost.

 {{< img-center src="/uploads/2020/01/31/won-lost-feedback.gif" >}}

+## Invoice Plan

+{{< img-center src="/uploads/2021/07/19/invoice-plan.png">}}

+Here you can set a plan to emit invoices for the project.
+An invoice plan can be:

+* **Automatic**: an invoice is automatically planned for each project's duration month, the invoice amount is obtained by dividing project's estimate by project's duration;
+* **Manual**: you need to manually insert each amount you plan to invoice.

+Next to the automatic/manual button you will find the view selector with 2 different options:

+* **Expanded**: All months are shown, even those with no amount planned or invoiced.
+* **Compact**: Only months with planned amounts or invoices are shown.

+On the right side you have a recap of the total amounts you have currently invoiced, have yet to invoice and the sum of your plan amounts.
+The planned indicator helps your check that the sum of all your planned months matches the project's estimate.
+An error with additional information appears beneath it if the two mismatch.

+Just below you can find a calendar where every card represents a month with some additional information:

+* **Planned**: the amount you plan to invoice for the given month;
+* **Invoiced**: the amount actually invoiced for the given month.
+This is automatically updated each time you create an invoice for the project;
+* **To be invoiced**: the difference between Planned and Invoiced for the given month.
+* While in manual mode you can also add notes to a month through the notes button in the top right corner of the card.

+{{< note title="Note" >}} When in manual mode the invoice plan is saved automatically after every change.

+**Please mind the sum of each planned month must be equal to the total planned value shown in the top right corner.**

+If the values do no match the invoice plan **won't be saved** and an error message will appear warning you about the difference between the project's estimate and the amount you planned. {{< /note >}}

+You can find the invoices (listed in your plan) in the [Invoices widget](/dashboard/index/#invoices), there they're ready to be created and sent.

+### Billing group

+{{< img-center src="/uploads/2021/07/30/screen-shot-2021-07-30-at-12-38-05.png">}}

+Sometimes you want to link several projects together and handle the invoice plan from a single central project.
+This can be done using a billing group.

+To create a new billing group visit the invoice plan of a project you wish to link and click on the "Delegate invoice plan" button.
+Now select a project that will be used as the billing group master.
+Please mind that not all projects can be added to a billing group, in fact to be part of a billing group a project must:

+* **Not be "Invoice Driven"**: The project job order category should not be marked as "Invoice driven budget".
+* **Not have any invoices**.
+* **Not have a multicurrency budget**.
+At the moment we only support projects using the master currency.
+* **Not be archived**.

+Once your new billing group is created you can access the group invoice plan from the master project invoice plan page.
+The invoice plan total it's made by the sum of all projects totals and you should plan accordingly.

+{{< img-center src="/uploads/2021/07/30/screen-shot-2021-07-30-at-12-38-15.png">}}

+Trying to access the invoice plan of a linked project will result in an error since now every operations should be performed from the master project.
+For example if you wish to generate a new invoice for a project that is part of a group you have to assign the invoice to the master project.
+If you wish to unlink a project from a group you can either:

+* Access the master project invoice plan -> click on the "Show linked projects" button -> Click on the "unlink" button next to the name of the project you wish to unlink.
+* Access the linked project invoice plan -> Click on the "Revoke delegation" button.

+Beware that since you have removed a project from the group the total will change.
+If you master invoice plan was set on "manual" mode you will have to adjust your plan to reflect the changes.

 ## Programs